-People do not become severely obese overnight.
-While children born with higher birth weights are at an increased risk of developing obesity in later life, most severely obese people were a normal weight at birth.
-Children are, however, quickly introduced into our obesegenic environment.
+People do not become affected by severe obesity overnight.
+While children born with higher birth weights are at an increased risk of developing obesity in later life, most people with severe obesity were a normal weight at birth.
+Children are, however, quickly introduced into our obesity genic environment.
 Let’s take a hypothetical child and see how she might easily get to 300 lbs.

 Early on this particular child is a healthy weight for her age.
 After puberty she notices she is “filling out” a bit.
 As she enters high school she notices she’s “a little chunky” but because she is very involved in athletics, she is able to maintain a healthy weight.

 She graduates from high school and enters college.
 Due to her demanding college schedule, she finds that her meal patterns are disordered and she often just grabs something on the run.
 Many times what she grabs is not the healthiest choice, but it is fast and easy.
 Late night study sessions usually involve chips, soda and an occasional pizza.